 You can access the Network Designer by clicking Network Designer on the navigation pane.
-There are three sections, Recent Devices, Available Devices, and the NetMap.
-The Recent Devices section shows the five devices you most recently added to the NetMap.
-The Available Devices section shows all devices that are available to add to the NetMap; you can use the options here to create a customized network topology with devices such as routers, switches, and PC workstations and with connections such as FastEthernet, Serial, and Frame Relay connections.
-Click and drag devices from the Recent Devices section to the Available Devices section to the NetMap.
-You can use the Network Designer to modify a topology by adding, editing, and deleting devices and connections; when you save and load a topology, the topology will appear on the read-only NetMap tab.
+There are three sections, Recent Devices, Available Devices, and the NetMap, and you can use the options here to create a customized network topology with devices such as routers, switches, and PC workstations and with connections such as FastEthernet, Serial, and Frame Relay connections.